haochend/uma-serve/README.md

 ## Testing

 The project uses `pytest` for end-to-end tests and GoogleTest for C++ unit tests.
+See `docs/TESTING.md` for details and tips.

 To run the Python E2E tests:
 ```sh